 As it stands, this tower that I photographed below is rendered sharp as a tack.
 I did not hand hold this, I used my Induro Carbon Fiber tripod and an Arca Swiss Cube.
 Very importantly, I have set my XF to use the Electronic Shutter with the Phase One IQ4 150.
 I want no mechanical movements happening with this exposure and the Electronic Shutter fully and completely eliminates any of that.
 For this capture I was using live view to focus with, and I had my drive mode set to Delay + 3.5 seconds (optionally, you could use the Vibration Delay Drive Mode of the XF Camera).
 I then proximity tapped the exposure button while in live view, and 3.5 seconds later I had my sharp as a tack image.
 BTW – you did know that you don’t have to really hard tap the LCD screen, right?
-It’s a proximity screen, like your iPhone.
+It seems to have some proximity screen behavior, similar to an iPhone.
 Just almost touching the screen will engage it.
 For this reason, I sometimes dispense with a remote release cable.

 The above screen shots are at default settings, no sharpening added, I did have to oomph up the shadow values on the capture with the Schneider 2x Tele Converter, and as I was shooting at f/11 and f/12, I did have the Diffraction Tool engaged in Capture One (which I recommend for anything f/9 or above with this lens), and I always have my Luminance Noise Tool set to Zero as my custom default.
 This tool by default is set to a value of 50 in Capture One, even when shooting at base ISO.
 And this produces a loss of detail, for absolutely no reason, since there is no noise to smooth.
 So – change that default setting!